deekerno/tyto/README.md

 Tyto was created to facilitate the distribution of (legal) media through the BitTorrent protocol.
 Many of the popular tracker software available has not been updated in more than a decade.
-Many aspects that were "nice-to-have" at the time, e.g. IPv6 support, multithreading, etc., have become quite necessary to operate at the scale at which modern deployments operate.
+Many aspects that were "nice-to-have" at the time, e.g. IPv6 support, multithreading, etc., have become quite necessary at the scale at which modern deployments operate.
 Tyto implements many of the newest official standards and de facto extensions in order to create a robust and performant distibution system that can be used to legally serve many swarms with minimal downtime.